 Studying earth sciences at Carleton University provides the student with total immersion in a small, well-equipped department.
 The curriculum includes a strong hands-on component.
 Most degree programs include a mandatory second-year field camp north of Kaladar, Ontario.
 Fourth-year field courses are optional and are held in more exotic places where students can observe famous geological features first-hand.
-Past trips have included Hawaii, Iceland, Antarctica and New Zealand, among others.
+Past trips include Hawaii, Iceland, Antarctica and New Zealand, among others.
 View our past and upcoming field schools on our website.

 The department is endowed with generous scholarships and internship opportunities.
 Every undergraduate student is eligible for one-time financial support for a 4000-level field course.

 The Faculty of Science offers a fantastic opportunity for high achieving students who have just completed their first year of study.
 Dean’s Summer Research Internships (DSRI) are awarded throughout the faculty every year.
 Students contribute to the research program of a faculty member.
 The university also gives undergraduate students the opportunity to do research through a program called Internship-Carleton University Research Experience for Undergraduate Students (I-CUREUS).
 Students can apply to conduct paid research with a supervising faculty member during the regular academic year.